 - It may lead to loss of synchronism.

-- Produces mechanical stresses.
+- Produces mechanical stresses in the rotor shaft.

 - Increases machine losses and cause temperature rise.